fungt1/React-Search-Food-Recipe-App/README.md

 # React Search Food Recipe App
 PURPOSE: React Project that uses React.js to show a nice represenation of the weather.

-This a simple React Weahter Application that allows you to look up any exisiting city around the world to find out about their weather.
-The service that provided me the api's for the weather was OpenWeatherMap.
-Simply enter a city and country and it will show you temperature, area, conditions, and other useful information.
-NOTE: You can abbreviate the country meaning United States could also input as us or US in the search box.
-Future implmentation would be adding a hourly forcast of your current weather search.
-You can find my website here https://obscure-cove-18623.herokuapp.com/.
+This is a simple food recipe search app.
+Simply type in a specific type of food you want to eat and it will come up with different recipes you can make out of it.
+The food recipe apis are coming out of Edamam, a food recipe website with apis of different recipes around the web.
+This was also done with React.js and some other small libraries to enhance this website.
+NOTE: Future implementations would be adding a cart counter to save the recipes that really stick out to you.
+And another feature of adding your own recipes.
+You can find my website here https://foodrecipesearchapp.herokuapp.com/.

 Front-end: React.js

-Services: OpenWeatherMap
+Services: Edamam

 Languages being used: React.js, CSS

-Other Libraries/Frameworks: Bootstrap, react react-navbar, react-dom, reacths-popup
+Other Libraries/Frameworks: react-dom, reactjs-popup, uuid

 Server: Heroku